cea-hpc/modules/INSTALL.rst

  this workaround solves Tcsh history issue but weakens shell evaluation of the code produced by modulefiles. (default=no)

+ This installation option defines the default value of the :mconfig:`wa_277` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.3